 Likewise, if you want all the drugs and/or a scheduled c-section if possible, then natural-minded midwifery that does birth center and homebirths probably won’t be a great fit.

-Many healthcare professionals won’t schedule your first visit right away unless there is an issue, so you should have some time to think about the birth you want a do a little research to find the best place for you.
+Many healthcare professionals won’t schedule your first visit right away unless there is an issue, so you should have a little bit of time to think about the birth you want a do a little research to find the best place for you.
+But seriously consider this because it could completely change your experience in pregnancy and birth, which is why it’s the top tips for our early pregnancy tips.

 This can be a sticky situation depending on a whole host of issues.
 Maybe you have a job to worry about, and you don’t know the maternity leave policies.
 Or perhaps you’re afraid to tell people in case you have a miscarriage like somehow you’ll jinx yourself.